-13.3 3D-VAR (three-dimensional variational) assimilation algorithm.
+14.3 3D-VAR (three-dimensional variational) assimilation algorithm.

 Algorithm: The basic idea of the variational techniques is to solve globally the problem of minimization of J by an iterative algorithm of minimization; in the ARPEGE/IFS and ALADIN frame the minimization is done in spectral space.
 Since J is a quadratic function, one can use efficient minimizers valid for (symmetric definite) quadratic functions: currently it is possible to use minimizers based on a quasi-Newton algorithm (M1QN3) or a gradient conjugate algorithm (N1CG1 or CONGRAD).
 Matrix B has some parts computed in grid-point space and some other parts computed in spectral space.
-For a purely 3D-VAR assimilation algorithm, term J_c is generally set to zero (a separate initialization is done), it is not convenient to put a DFI initialization constraint in J_c (because it needs a temporal integration of the model which is not present in the 3D-VAR assimilation.).
+For a purely 3D-VAR assimilation algorithm, term J_c is generally set to zero (a separate initialisation is done), it is not convenient to put a DFI initialisation constraint in J_c (because it needs a temporal integration of the model which is not present in the 3D-VAR assimilation).
 In a 3D-VAR assimilation algorithm, all calculations are done at t_0 , and all the observations which are used are assumed to be at the instant t_0 .
 The tangent linear and the adjoint codes are not involved.
+This type of algorithm has been used in the operational version of ARPEGE at METEO-FRANCE between May